React nodes

 ,html

-Note that it's conventional to name the state-update function starting with the word 'set', followed by the name of the state variable.
+Note that it's conventional to name the state-updater function starting with the word 'set', followed by the name of the state.

-For example, in the case above, the variable was named text
+For example, in the case above, the state was named text

-(obviously after updating the casing of the state variable's name, i.e. going from text
+(obviously after updating the casing of the state's name, i.e. going from text

 to Text